fosskers/aura/README.markdown

 All together
 ------------
   Dependencies and packages are not built and installed one at a time.

-  Install order is as follow:
+  Install order is as follows:

     1. All pacman (ABS) dependencies (all at once).

     2. All AUR dependencies (one at a time).

     3. All AUR packages (all at once).

 Downgradibility